 The poem begins with the speaker describing how a solitary eagle is standing on the top of a craggy cliff.
 From where he is perched, with his “crooked hands” gripping the rocks, he can survey the whole “azure world” around and below him.

 Tennyson’s eagle is in a real place of power and as soon as he is ready to, and not a moment sooner, he dives.
 In the final line, he makes his surprise move, barreling down toward the water in search of prey.

 ‘The Eagle’ by Alfred Lord Tennyson is a two stanza poem that is separated out into two sets of three lines, known as tercets.
 These tercets follow a very simple rhyme scheme that conforms to a pattern of AAA BBB.
-The poem also makes use of the metrical pattern of iambic pentameter.
-This means that each line contains five sets of two beats, known as metrical feet.
+The poem also makes use of the metrical pattern of iambic tetrameter.
+This means that each line contains four sets of two beats, known as metrical feet (or iambs).
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.

 Another technique, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 A great example is in the first stanza with the use and reuse of the letter “c”.
 Caesura is another interesting technique that involves splitting a line of verse in order to shift the emphasis.
 The last line of the first stanza, with the comma falling after “world” is an example.

 Close to the sun in lonely lands,

 This piece begins with a description of a creature, only labeled with the pronoun “He”.
 The speaker is assuming that a reader will understand who this “He” is, and if one reads the title of the poem it’s clear.
 Tennyson’s speaker is describing an eagle, who is at the moment the poem starts up on a “crag,” meaning a rugged, exposed cliff face.